jsarayno/mba/mf_cw2.md

 breakeven analysis and budgets and their importance to the business case.
 - Other issues for management to consider that you think are vital for them to survive and make a profit.

+## Assignment Guidelines

+### Structure

+You have been asked to produce an individual report (word count 2,500).
+It should contain the
+following:
+- Appropriate coversheet (as attached in this document)
+- Title Sheet
+- Executive Summary
+- Contents Page
+- Introduction
+- Literature review to support your accounting models used.
+- Sources of Funding
+- Investment appraisal
+- Cash budgeting
+- Breakeven analysis
+- Evaluation
+- Any other issues to be considered.
+- Conclusions and Recommendations
+- Appendices which should be numbered.
+(Make sure you refer your reader to them as required)

+### Layout

+Your work should be word processed in accordance with the following:
+- Font style, Arial, font size 12
+- 1.5 line spacing.
+- The page orientation should be ‘portrait’
+- Margins on both sides of the page should be no less than 2.5 cm
+- Pages should be numbered
+- Your name should not appear on the script.

+PLAGIARISM WARNING! — Assignments should not be copied in part or in whole from any other source, except for any marked up quotations, that clearly distinguish what has been quoted from your own work.
+All references used must be given, and the specific page number used should also be given for any direct quotations, which should be in inverted commas.
+Students found copying from the Internet or other sources will get zero marks and may be excluded from the university.
+Word Count – Any work submitted with more than 2500 words will be have 10 marks deducted.